Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 various optimizations passes before generating specialized code.

-To gain insight into the different stages of this stack, let's compile a simple program in debug mode.
+To gain insight into the different stages of this stack, let us compile a simple program in debug mode.

 ```python
 # Run this file with `TORCH_COMPILE_DEBUG=1`